jim-collier/x9git/project/design.md

 ### Release policy

 GitHub's `releases/latest` returns the newest release not flagged as a pre-release, and both installers resolve through that redirect.
 Among the options - flag candidates as pre-releases and teach the installers a `--pre` switch, or publish everything as a full release - we decided on the latter.
-The semver suffix in the tag already tells a reader that `v2.0.0-rc1` is a candidate, and it keeps the documented one-liner installs working with no extra arguments. `--ref`/`-Ref` covers anyone who wants a specific tag or branch.
+The semver suffix in the tag already tells a reader that `v2.0.0-rc1` is a candidate, and it keeps the documented one-liner installs working with no extra arguments. `--tag`/`-Tag` covers anyone who wants a specific release.

 ### Automating a release